 Faculty may request additional software in support of their instruction by sending e-mail to Kara McElwrath [email@example.com] with a description of the classroom need.
 Requests must be made eight weeks in advance, and request fulfillment is contingent on availability of funding.

-UIS faculty and staff may obtain the latest version of the Office suite software for their university-owned machines by contacting ITS Client Services.
-Faculty and staff can go to the WebStore to download the Office suite on their personally-owned computers free of charge, paying only for shipping/handling.
+- UIS faculty and staff may obtain the latest version of the Office suite software for their university-owned machines by contacting ITS Client Services.

-UIS students can take advantage of Office 365 to download Office applications, free for use while they are enrolled in courses at UIS.
-Office 365 also includes use of the Office mobile apps, allowing students to create and edit Office documents on their mobile devices.
-Students may go to http://go.uis.edu/office365 to start taking advantage of this great resource!
+UIS students and employees can take advantage of Office 365 to download Office applications on their personally-owned devices, free for use while they are enrolled in courses/employed at UIS.
+Office 365 also includes use of the Office mobile apps, allowing you to create and edit Office documents on your mobile devices.
+Students and employees may go to the Office365 Login page to start taking advantage of this great resource!
+Instructions for logging into Office 365 are available.
+Once you have downloaded and installed Office, you may be prompted to log in the first time you open an application (i.e. when you open Microsoft Word).
+Please enter NetID@uisad.uis.edu and your password.
+(Please note this is NOT your email address; you will need to add ‘uisad’.)

 To log into the Office apps on mobile devices, please enter your NetID@uisad.uis.edu and your password.
 (Please note this is NOT your email address; you will need to add ‘uisad’.)
 Step-by-step instructions for logging into the Office Mobile app are available; these instructions were created on an Android device, but the steps are similar for iOS and Windows devices.